iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 We’re going to use the exact same model architecture and hyperparameters as for the sample-by-sample model: the only difference is in the tokenization.
 We also have a 10x bigger dataset, but the sample-by-sample model can’t even fit the dataset with 1k hours, so more data wouldn’t save it.

 I trained the model on 8 H100s for about 5 days.
-To get some samples, I decided to prompt the model with a sample of Libri-Light reading of two lines from [Michael Field’s poem July](https://www.theotherpages.org/poems/field02.html).
+To get some samples, I decided to prompt the model with a sample of Libri-Light reading of two lines from Michael Field’s poem July <d-cite key="michael_field" />.
 (As I learned when working on this, Michael Field is a pen name of Katherine Harris and Edith Emma Cooper.)
 Let’s see what kind of poetry we can get from our model:

 {% include audio.liquid path="assets/img/2026-04-27-neural-audio-codecs/20251002_123351_4.wav" controls=true class="audio-sample" %}